honwen/Dockers/README.md

    mr2 server [command options] [arguments...]

 OPTIONS:
-   --listen value, -l value        Listen address, like: 1.2.3.4:5 --password value, -p value      Password --portPassword value, -P value  Only allow this port and password, like '1000 password'.
+   --listen value, -l value        Listen address, like: ':9999' --password value, -p value      Password --portPassword value, -P value  Only allow this port and password, like '1000 password', repeated.
 If you specify this parameter, --password will be ignored
+   --help, -h                      show help (default: false)

 NAME: